bad63r/dotfiles/i3/README.md

 Configuring dunst:

-      * first we need to install it
+First we need to install it

 `sudo apt-get install dunst`

-      - add .dunstrc to your home folder
-	#you don't need to include any line into i3 config file
+Add .dunstrc to your home folder.That's it.
+You don't need to include any line into i3 config file.

 	#go into this location
 sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service